HorizenOfficial/evm-documentation/docs/deploy.md

 #### Non-Payable Functions

 For **non-payable functions**, DO NOT specify a value other than zero (0).
-Any value more than 0 is not accepted by the smart contract and the transaction will fail (in this example, Value is 100 and setNP is 18).
+Any value more than 0 is not accepted by the smart contract and the transaction will fail.

 ![nonpayfunction](/img/docs/deploy/nonpayablefunction.png)